noIDEA-tech/12-REACT-Portfolio/README.md

 ## Tests
 npm run build and npm run dev

+## Issues
+Some issues I encountered during the build of this project involved determining the correct (undepreciated) lucide-react syntax for naming links to Github, Linkedin and Twitter and installing the latest version of lucide-react.

 ## Contact
 If there are any questions or concerns, I can be reached at: